Rishthegreat/Notes/School/Korean War.md

 - US does not like this
 	- US does not know who is invading
 		- Is it Korean troops?
 Chinese troops?
 Soviet troops?
+			- What we now know is that Korea was supplying troops, Soviets were providing military troops, and Chinese
+- UN Mandate to restore peace in the area
+- UN authorized troops (88% troops were American) to help South Korea under Douglass McAurthur
+	- “United Nations Police Action”
 -
-- UN authorized troops (88% troops were American) to help South Korea
-	- “United Nations Police Action”